-- Attend and actively participate in departmental and Student Affairs meetings.
+- Attend and participate in departmental and Student Affairs meetings.

 - Serve on University wide committees.

-- Doctorate degree preferred in counseling, psychology, or social work.
+- Doctorate preferred/masters required in counseling, psychology, or social work.

-- Must be a licensed mental health professional in New York State in order to assist with providing counseling services to students and counseling supervision to staff.
+- Must be a licensed mental health professional in New York State in order to assist with providing counseling service to students and counseling supervision to staff.

-- Progressive experience in student health and wellness, including five year or more profession experience in a university setting preferred.
+- Progressive experience in student health and wellness, including three - five year of professional experience in a university setting preferred.